microsoft/TypeScript-Handbook/pages/Modules.md

 # Introduction

-Starting with the ECMAScript 2015, JavaScript has modules.
+Starting with ECMAScript 2015, JavaScript has modules.
 TypeScript shares this concept.
-Modules are packages of code and declarations that declare their dependencies using `import` and `export`.
+Modules are units of code that declare their dependencies using `import` and `export`.
 Modules provide for code reuse, isolation, and tooling support for bundling.
 In TypeScript, just as in ECMAScript 2015, any file containing a top-level `import` or `export` is considered a module.